 The ability to retain engineering talent can make or break a company.
-It’s why the competition for 10x engineers is so high.
+This is why the competition for 10x engineers is so fierce.

 #1 Offer competitive compensation packages

-Let’s get money out of the way right off the bat.
+Let’s discuss money right off the bat.
 Because money is a HUGE piece and the most talked about part of retaining engineering talent.
 Plus, if your pay is low, all the other markers I’ll discuss will be worthless.

 So without a doubt, you need to pay a market competitive salary.
-This goes in hand with increasing the pay of engineers who level up their skills.
+Then, increase the pay of engineers who level up their skills.

 At the same time, annual raises are important.
 And I’m not talking about a measly 2% raise every 2 or so years.
 Especially, with inflation raging through the U.S. economy.

 To point out, some companies swap high salaries with other financial vehicles.
 For example, stock-based pay, bonuses, and awesome health benefits.
 So salaries don’t always tell the entire story.
-The entire compensation package is what’s important to review.
+But the entire compensation package will.

-In the end, engineers need a salary that’ll cover their cost of living.
-If you can’t do this simple no-brainer gesture, you won’t be able to retain any engineering talent.
+In the end, engineers need a salary to cover their cost of living.
+If you can’t do this simple no-brainer gesture, you won’t be able to retain engineering talent.

-And companies who get it, know it’s the talent that keeps their pockets padded.
+And companies who get it, know talent keeps their pockets padded.
 Robert Bosch, Founder of Robert Bosch GmbH, said,

 “I don’t pay good wages because I have a lot of money; I have a lot of money because I pay good wages.”